 HDR brachytherapy delivery in magnetic fields.
-If the HDR brachytherapy treatment is performed in a magnetic field (e.g. delivery during MRI), there might be large discrepancies between delivered dose and dose computed using the TG43 formalism.
-The derivation of published TG43 parameters does not include magnetic fields and any effect on the dose distribution will thus be disregarded in the dose computation.
+If the HDR brachytherapy treatment is performed in a magnetic field (e.g. delivery during MRI), there might be large discrepancies between delivered dose and dose computed using RayPlan.
+The derivation of published TG43 parameters does not include magnetic fields and RayPlan's brachytherapy Monte Carlo dose engine does not account for magnetic fields during particle transport.
+Any effect of magnetic fields on the dose distribution will thus be disregarded in the dose computation.
 The user must be aware of this limitation if the treatment is to be delivered in a magnetic field.
-Special care should be taken for 60Co sources and for magnetic field strengths larger than 1.5 T.
+Special care should be taken for $^{60}$ Co sources and for magnetic field strengths larger than 1.5 T as well for regions containing (or in close proximity to) air.